Skip to Content

 Gay cruising in Montevideo

-• Parque de los Aliados: located over in the Eastern side of the city in the Parque Batlle neighbourhood.
+• Parque de los Aliados: located over in the Eastern side of the city in the Parque Batlle neighborhood.
 It is considered the “lungs” of Montevideo city, due to the large number of trees planted here, which also provide convenient cover!
 Cruising happens in the bushes in the evening when dark – the park is open 24 hours a day.

-• Terminal Tres Cruces: this is the main bus terminal of Montevideo located at Bulevar General Artigas near 18 de Julio Av, in the Tres Cruces neighbourhood.
+• Terminal Tres Cruces: this is the main bus terminal of Montevideo located at Bulevar General Artigas near 18 de Julio Av, in the Tres Cruces neighborhood.
 The toilets are a popular gay cruising ground because the doors go all the way down to the floor, allowing more privacy.

 Showing the gay scene of Montevideo